Home

 • For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled."

-So contrary to New Covenant Theology, Christ confirmed the law of moses was indeed the law of Christ.
-Not one word or letter of it is invalid, because it's God's law.
-Not one tiny little detail will pass away from it.
-It all has to be kept, and that is why Christ had to come came to fulfill the promise of salvation in righteousness.
-For there was no one else who could.
-He didn't come to change the law or to make it null and void.
-The law of Moses for murder is still the law of God, and thus murder is still a sin.
+Contrary to New Covenant Theology views, Christ actually confirmed that the Law of Moses was indeed the law both fulfilled and kept in Christ.
+Not one word or single letter of it is invalid because it's God's Law.
+Not one little detail will pass away from it through this idea that something new has come to replace it.
+It all has to be kept, and that is why Christ had to come to fulfill the promise or Covenant of salvation through righteousness.
+There was no one else who could allow man to stand before God sinless.
+Christ didn't come to change the law, transform it into something brand new, or make it null and void.
+The Law of Moses for murder is still the law of God, and thus murder is still a sin.
 Idolatry is still a sin.
-Adultery is still a sin. the law has not changed for man.
-Likewise the Passover was commanded to be kept 'forever,' and it will be kept forever.
-Not in slaughtering physical lambs, but it is "continued" in Christ by the communion service.
-In this feast we indeed eat the Passover Lamb and keep the law of this sacrifice forever.
-It illustrates salvation was "never" through the sacrifice of animals, it was always by the shed blood of Christ.
-The law of animal sacrifice merely prefigured His coming.
+Adultery is still a sin.
+The law has not changed for man.

 John 6:54-55